 You can also subscribe to a new SMS alert system which the British High Commission use to alert British nationals to real-time incidents relating to safety and security.
 To subscribe for SMS alerts text ‘regv’ (for visitors) or ‘regp’ (for permanent residents) to +44 7537 404 755.

-Read the FCO’s How to deal with a crisis overseas page for further information and advice.
+Read the FCO’s Kenya travel guide for further information and advice.